saltstack/salt/doc/topics/tutorial.rst

 -----------------------

 Salt manages authentication with RSA public keys.
-The keys are managed on the salt master via the :command:`saltkey` command.
+The keys are managed on the salt master via the :command:`salt-key` command.
 Once a salt minion checks into the salt master the salt master will save a copy of the minion key.
 Before the master can send commands to the minion the key needs to be "accepted".
-This is done with the :command:`saltkey` command. :command:`saltkey` can also be used to list all of the minions that have checked into the master.
+This is done with the :command:`salt-key` command. :command:`salt-key` can also be used to list all of the minions that have checked into the master.

 List the accepted and unaccepted salt keys:

 .. code-block:: bash

-    saltkey -L
+    salt-key -L

 Accept a minion key:

 .. code-block:: bash

-    saltkey -a <minion id>
+    salt-key -a <minion id>

 Accept all unaccepted minion keys:

 .. code-block:: bash

-    saltkey -A
+    salt-key -A

-Saltkey can also print out the contents of the minion keys so that they can be
+salt-key can also print out the contents of the minion keys so that they can be
 verified:

 .. code-block:: bash

-    saltkey -p <minion id>
+    salt-key -p <minion id>

 Once some of the minions are communicating with the master you can move on to using the :command:`salt` command to execute commands on the minions.